QuentinWach/quentinwach.github.io/_posts/2024-3-31-AI-chip-market.md

     The amount of compute required to train (a) neural network and do inference (b) after training.
     This figure was created by myself but the data was compiled by Jaime Sevilla et al. [^AIDemand_Data_1] [^AIDemand_Data_2].
 </span>

+>"Extrapolating the spectacular performance of GPT-3 into the future suggests that the answer to life, the universe and everything is just 4.398 trillion parameters."
+Geoffrey Hinton [^HintonScaling].

 ### 2.1 Training
 Subplot (a) of the figure presented above shows the insane increase in training compute over time to create more and more capable AIs, rising orders of magnitude within years.